 Puppets that are very common due to mass manufacturing are the SS Gypsy, SL Wolf, SS Clown, SL Bimbo, SS Tyrolean Boy & Girl, SS Mitzi & Fritzi, SS Dutch Boy & Girl, Sl Bimbo SM & SL Witch.

 Some of the rarer Pelham Puppets include The Alice in Wonderland range from the 1950s (not to be confused with the later 1980s Alice), SM Hank, Mr Turnip, Sarah Swede, Colonel Beetroot from the television programme Whirligig.
 Lettuce Leefe, Harris Tweed (character), SL Bull, SL Cow, SL Fox, SM Huntsman, SM Villain.

-What's your 'Pelham' worth?
-Here are some recently sold items (UK):
+What's your Pelham worth in 2021?
+Here are some recently sold items.